Skip to main content Skip to accessibility controls

 Using a Unique Approach to Research

-The project represents a unique approach to research by using a gender-race-place-equity lens.
-More than 100 experts from academia, government, nonprofit and private sectors, elected bodies and philanthropy participated in working groups and reviewed data on women and girls in Minnesota to identify the key issues outlined in the research, and proffer solutions.
-Through the research, a baseline is provided for measuring where to apply needed interventions and benchmark the continued progress on the road to economic, political and social equality for all women and girls in Minnesota.
+Through the research, a baseline is provided for measuring where to apply needed interventions and benchmark the continued progress on the road to economic, political and social equity for women, girls, and gender-expansive people in Minnesota.

 Download the Report